-- Image Compression
+- Image compression

-|Electives & Projects
+|Electives & projects

-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Radiology Informatics Fellowship Program.
-For example, you will:
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of this fellowship.
+You are expected to:

-- Attend departmental and division meetings and conferences.
+- Attend departmental meetings and conferences

-- Develop and make presentations at departmental conferences.
+- Develop and make presentations at departmental conferences

-- Attend conferences at research facilities.
+- Attend conferences at research facilities

-- Prepare papers for presentation at research conferences.
+- Prepare papers for presentation at research conferences

 You have the opportunity to teach students from Mayo Clinic School of Medicine and visiting students from other medical schools through daily clinical work and formal didactic lectures.